jmohler1970/Taffy_withUI/docs/9 - Buefy-html.md

 If I were to set it to welcome, then the welcome page content will be shown.

+# Navigation

+Line 36: `<b-icon>` custom tag.
+FYI, you can't use shortcut tags on these

+Line 48: Is interesting.
+At first it looks like a normal `<a>`, but it does not have an `href`.
+It will respond to clicks via `@click`.
+It will not navigate way to any other page.
+It will just set the `router` variable.
+VueJS will figure out all the necessary changes to the page

+If we go farther down on the nav bar code, we start seeing some common patterns.

+We have three buttons of `type=button`
+All three buttons have `@click` attributes.
+But they are not the same.
+We have `listUser` (a method), `logout`,  method

+## Going a little farther down in the code for navigation

+I am going to go way off topic.
+If you ever watch professional sports, you can atheletes doing the same thing over and over with ease.
+A lot of that is muscle memory.
+They have done things so many times, they don't even have think about it.
+It is just automatic.

+I think programming has some of the same skills.
+Have you ever shown ColdFusion to someone who does not program in ColdFusion.
+It just does not register with them.
+They see `<cfif>` and `<cfquery>` and nothing registers. `<cfscript>` and `<script>` blend too.
+It is not that they can't understand it, they just don't have the eyeball memory of someone who has looked at it over and over.

+In this sliver code, I have `@` attributes, `:` attributes, and `v-` attributes.
+The syntax highlighting isn't that good, but they start to pop if you look at them enough.
+Let's see...

+On 61, I have a function call, but without params
+On 62, The User manager button is only going to be shown some times On 63, I am doing a string compare.
+The rest seem about the same On 75, I am setting a variable to having a value.

+I just did this block of code with buttons.
+The previous block of code used `<a>` tags.
+What is the difference?
+There is none, because I am intercepting very early.
+These are buttons that are not in a form, but that does not matter because I am interepting the clicks long before any kind of form would even run.
+These buttons are triggering `GET` or `POST`.
+We would have to look at `assets/app.js` to know what is going on.

 # Login

 When the router is set to `prelogin` we get the login form